-It’s very important to prime your sealcoat spray system for a variety of reasons; to keep your unit in top shape, avoid blockages and keep it running smoothly.
+It’s very important to prime your spray system before sealcoating a property for a variety of reasons; to keep your unit in top shape, avoid blockages and keep it running smoothly.
 Here are the best ways to do so.
 Whether you have the AK Drum Spray System, the AK Tote Spray System, or the AK130 Residential Sealcoat Sprayer, we’ve got you covered.

 At the end of your job you can also flush your unit as well, by running water through your pump.
 Stick the suction port hose of your unit that connects to the side of your pump, into water and run your unit on re-circulation position.
 This will spit water out of the return feed coming out of the top of the pump, out of the hose and will dump it back in the water source.
 This will flush your unit out and should allow for proper priming.